Frequently Asked Questions

 - We recommend always carrying snacks with you.
 Meals can sometimes be far apart.

 - Please make sure you understand the role of your tour leader on this trip as they are not the traditional “guide” you may be expecting.
 While our trips are educational, they aren’t study/lecture trips.
 We want you to learn through exploring, and much of your experience will be based on how active you choose to be in acquiring knowledge and interacting with locals.

 Hopefully this is the kind of adventure you are interested in!

 While it is our intention to adhere to the routes described on our website, there is a certain amount of flexibility built into the itinerary and on occasion it may be necessary, or desirable, to make alterations.
 The itinerary is brief, as we never know exactly where our journey will take us.
 Due to our style of travel and the regions we visit, travel can be unpredictable.
 The information on our website is a general guide to the tour and region, and any mention of specific destinations or wildlife is by no means a guarantee that they will be visited or encountered.
 Additionally, any travel times listed are approximations only and subject to vary due to local circumstances.

 Advice From Past Participants

-“Bring school supplies to donate.
-Also, using a rolling luggage is fine, no need for a backpack.”
+“Using a rolling suitcase is fine, no need for a backpack.”

 “There are not many alternative activities.
 If you choose not to do something, you have to sit around and wait for the other people (because tourism in the Galapagos is strictly regulated).”